TeskaLabs/asab/docs/reference/services/web/multitenancy.md

 !!! note

-	It is a good practice to have the tenant as the first component of the URL path if possible.
+	It is a good practice to have `tenant` as the first component of the URL path if possible.

 ### Mandatory tenant in query

-When the tenant context is mandatory for your endpoint, but it is not feasible to have the tenant parameter hard-baked into the path, define your endpoint path without the `tenant` parameter in path.
+When the tenant context is mandatory for your endpoint, but it is not feasible to have the tenant parameter hard-baked into the path, define your endpoint path without the `tenant` path parameter.
-The handler with require the `tenant` parameter to be present in the URL query.
+The handler with require `tenant` to be present in the URL query.
 Requests without the required parameter will result in `asab.exceptions.ValidationError` (HTTP 400).

 ```python